ASDev-Official/shopsync-docs/docs/user-guide/offline-mode.md

 If automatic resolution isn't possible:

-1. You'll see a conflict notification
+1. The list shows a conflict status
 2. View both versions
 3. Choose which to keep
 4. Or merge manually